Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 Before enrolling in a clinical trial, talk with your insurance provider and find out exactly which costs are covered (and which are not).
 This ensures you don’t have any unexpected costs, such as out-of-network fees.

 Clinical trials at the Clinical Center of the National Institutes of Health (NIH) in Bethesda, MD are free of charge to those who are eligible to join and willing to get treatment there.
-For more information on these studies, visit the NIH clinical center website or call 1-800-4CANCER.
+For more information, visit the NIH clinical center website or call 1-800-4CANCER.

 Learn about financial assistance.